Robin4123/Telecrypt/README.md

 **Telecrypt** is a lightweight chat application that showcases the principles of **onion routing** — a technique designed to anonymize network traffic through layered encryption.

+I WANT TO MAKE CLEAR THAT THIS WORKS ONLY ON WINDOWS MACHINES

 ## 🔍 What is Telecrypt?

 Telecrypt was built as a demonstration tool to help understand how onion routing can be applied in real-time communication.
 It simulates a decentralized and privacy-focused chat system, where every message travels through a series of nodes, each adding or removing a layer of encryption.